-For internal auditors and managers who want to understand and expand their roles related to financial reporting, as well those who simply need a “refresher” course on financial accounting concepts, this course is the ideal way to get up to speed.
-Beyond a basic accounting class, this course will enable participants to approach financial auditing with renewed confidence.
+For internal auditors and managers who want to understand and expand their roles related to financial reporting, as well as those who simply need a refresher on financial accounting, this course is the ideal way to get up to speed.
+By exploring concepts that go beyond basic accounting, this course will enable participants to approach financial auditing with renewed confidence.

 |Course Duration: 2 day(s)

 |Knowledge Level: Intermediate

 Please bring a calculator or a smartphone to perform simple calculations such as percentages and ratios.